san098765432/READMEGenerator/README.md

    ## Installation
-   none
+   This project requires the installation of the inquirer package and also node.

    ## Usage
-   hwk practice
+   Creating a ReadMe Generator allows the project creator to quickly and easily create a Read Me File, allowing them to devote more time to working on their project.

    ## License
-   ISC
+   NO LICENSE

    ## Contributing
-   me
+   Myself: Sanyiah Zulfiqar

    ## Tests
-   0
+   None

    ## Questions
-   If you have any questions you can contact me on Email :sanyiahzulfiqar1996@gmail.com
+   If you have any questions you can contact me in the following ways:
+   Email address :sanyiahzulfiqar1996@gmail.com
-   You can find more of my work at [san098765432](https://github.com/san098765432)
+   You can also find more of my work at [san098765432](https://github.com/san098765432)